 [The following post contains affiliate links.
 You can read my disclosure here.]

-Still, I’m drawn to the idea of goals.
-Of being more intentional with my life.
+But I’m drawn to the idea of being more intentional with my life.
 And as I get older one particular verse seems more urgent to me than ever before.

 So teach us to number our days

 that we may get a heart of wisdom.
 (Psalm 90:12)

 The average life-span of a woman in the United States is 81.
 So let’s do the math:

 365 days a year x 81 = 29,565 days.
 I’m 50 years old and have used up 18,250 of those days, so that leaves me with 11,315 days.
 Obviously it could be more, or a lot less.
 Only God knows the days written for us (Psalm 139:16).